Please wait while we process your payment

 Though Douglass himself gains his freedom in part by virtue of his self-education, he does not oversimplify this connection.
 Douglass has no illusions that knowledge automatically renders slaves free.
 Knowledge helps slaves to articulate the injustice of slavery to themselves and others, and helps them to recognize themselves as men rather than slaves.
 Rather than provide immediate freedom, this awakened consciousness brings suffering, as Hugh Auld predicts.
 Once slaves are able to articulate the injustice of slavery, they come to loathe their masters, but still cannot physically escape without meeting great danger.

 Douglass describes typical behavior patterns of slaveholders to depict the damaging effects of slavery.
 He recounts how many slave-owning men have been tempted to adultery and rape, fathering children with their female slaves.
 Such adultery threatens the unity of the slave owner’s family, as the father is forced to either sell or perpetually punish his own child, while the slave owner’s wife becomes resentful and cruel.
 In other instances, slave owners such as Thomas Auld develop a perverted religious sense to remain blind to the sins they commit in their own home.
 Douglass’s main illustration of the corruption of slave owners is Sophia Auld.
-The irresponsible power of slaveholding transforms Sophia from an idealistic woman to a demon.
+The reprehensible power of slaveholding transforms Sophia from an idealistic woman to a demon.
 By showing the detrimental effects of slaveholding on Thomas Auld, Sophia Auld, and others, Douglass implies that slavery should be outlawed for the greater good of all society.

 Over the course of the Narrative, Douglass develops a distinction between true Christianity and false Christianity.
 Douglass clarifies the point in his appendix, calling the former “the Christianity of Christ” and the latter “the Christianity of this land.”
 Douglass shows that slaveholders’ Christianity is not evidence of their innate goodness, but merely a hypocritical show that serves to bolster their self-righteous brutality.
 To strike this distinction, Douglass points to the basic contradiction between the charitable, peaceful tenets of Christianity and the violent, immoral actions of slaveholders.